MarkZhuVUW/ts-react-s3-circleci-portfolio/README.md

 ### `npm start`

-- Runs the app in webpack development mode.
+- Runs the app in webpack development mode with live reloading.

 - Open [http://localhost:4000](http://localhost:4000) to view it in the browser.

-- The page will reload if you make edits.

-- You will also see any lint errors in the console.

 ## The app features husky pre-commit linting checks (eslint and prettier)
 ## Circle CI is used to test, build and serve the static React App to an S3 bucket on Master branch change.